top of page

 3. Flexibility and Adaptability

 Allow for changes in project scope and direction based on feedback and evolving requirements.
-We’ve well-established the importance of the improvement of a creative project, but it’s just as important to address a key principle that makes it work.
+We’ve well-established the importance of the improvement of a creative project, but it’s also important to address a key principle that makes it work.
 If you allow buffer space for change in your animation, you’re also allowing room for growth and improvement.

 4. Collaboration

-Implementing Agile Methodologies in Animation Projects
+Implementing Agile in Animation

 Scrum Framework